yakmandji/Grim-dawn-map-marker-tool/README.md

 Open the tool - Run index.html locally

 Open the gdmm_all_profiles.json file
-Add markers by clicking📍 Add button
+Add markers by clicking📍.
+Add button

-Save your progress
+Save your progress :
 Click Save to export your changes to gdmm_all_profiles.json.

-Reload later with the same file.
+Reload later with the same file :
 Click Open again and choose your saved JSON file to restore everything.